 Volunteer in Ecuador

-“Zambia is the perfect location for young volunteers.
-An often forgotten jewel of Africa, life in Livingstone is a mix of traditional charm with all the modern amenities, friendly locals and a local team that is on hand 24/7.
-Young volunteers have the opportunity to work in the local community with children and the elderly, or for the young volunteer who wants to try it all, we have our Community Development project.
-During your free time, volunteers can check out the local markets and shops, have a lazy day in a hammock at the accommodation, pop over to nearby Botswana for a safari, venture to Zimbabwe to check out the amazing Victoria Falls, or take advantage of the amazing array of adventure sports on offer.” - Claire Chambers (IVHQ Program Manager)
+“Sri Lanka is the perfect location for young volunteers.
+Life in and around Kandy is a mix of traditional Sri Lankan charm with all the modern amenities, friendly people and a local team that is on hand 24/7.
+Youth volunteers have the opportunity to work in the local community with children and the elderly, or for those with a love for animals, consider the Wild Elephant Conservation project.
+During your free time, volunteers can check out the local markets and shops, discover the stunning Sri Lankan beaches or take a trip on one of Sri Lanka’s famous rail lines!” - Samantha Piggot (IVHQ Program Manager)

-If you are ready to pack your bags and experience a completely different lifestyle, culture and change your perspective then you can find out more about volunteering with IVHQ here.
-Remember though, you do need to be over the age of 18 to volunteer independently, otherwise you will need to volunteer with a parent, or guardian who is over the age of 18.
+If you are ready to pack your bags and experience a completely different lifestyle, culture and change your perspective then you can find out more about volunteering with IVHQ here